-The purpose of the initial scoping phase is to integrate the information collected during the asset monitoring phase (Section 1) and the need identified in the initial evaluation (Section 2) to develop an initial solution concept.
-The initial solution concept allows a preliminary project budget and schedule to be established to support additional design and evaluation during the Holistic Scoping step (Section 4).
+The purpose of the initial scoping phase is to integrate the information collected during the asset monitoring phase (Section 1) and the needs identified in the initial evaluation (Section 2) to develop initial solution concepts which will include a solution "Base Alternative" that addresses known asset condition needs in the most targeted manner possible, and potentially additional solutions that could address the immediate and future needs more efficiently.
+The initial solution concepts allow a preliminary project budget and schedule to be established to support additional design and evaluation during the Holistic Evaluation step (Section 4).
 Once a project budget is established, the Transmission Owner will track the costs associated with the project and utilize internal controls to ensure that project costs are managed within the established budget.